-This plan provides contractors information for use in complying with employer obligations such as employee right-to-know, worker safety, and other regulatory programs.
+This plan provides the site owner, occupants, contractors, and/or site workers information for use in complying with employer obligations such as employee right-to-know, worker safety, and other regulatory programs.
 It provides general guidelines for reducing potential exposures of workers to environmental media having chemical impact.

-This plan serves as an educational document for contractors and site workers involved with management of environmental media on the property.
+This plan serves as an educational document for the site owner, occupants, contractors, and/or site workers involved with management of environmental media on the property.
 It is intended to draw awareness to the concept and value of media management and to provide contractors with knowledge of the potential contaminants of concern at the property, derived from information gathered during previous environmental investigations.